iliyaZelenko/phaser3-snake-cordova/README.md

 ### Installing the dependencies

-Install the dependencies:
+Install the dependencies (yarn is recomended):

 ```
-npm install
+yarn # Or npm install
 ```

 ### Restoring platforms